surajsharma/paper-jekyll-theme/_posts/2018-03-10-why-smart-beta.md

 - clear governance procedures
 - offer access to a broad range of markets and asset classes

-This all seems fair, even if you want to capture "systematic bias" in the market, except that there is nothing about this anatomy that indicates "active" management style.
-Might as well call this smart indexing (i'm sure that exists too).
+This all seems fair, even if you want to capture "systematic bias" in the market, except that there is nothing about this anatomy that encourages an "active" management style.
+Might as well call this smart indexing (I'm sure that exists too).

-FTSE Russell goes on to say "In general terms, smart beta indexes depart from the standard methodology of weighting constituents by their market capitalization in order to reflect a variety of different objectives", ok, so more indexing.
+FTSE Russell goes on to say, "In general terms, smart beta indexes depart from the standard methodology of weighting constituents by their market capitalization in order to reflect a variety of different objectives", ok, so more indexing.
 I mean, how hard can it be to come up with new weights for an index this day and age?
 I'm sure that there are interesting and profitable ways to do this, but once done, how often do these weights get changed?

 But alternative weightage is only one part of the binary as described to us by the experts, the other, are factor indexes.